-Security market line graphically represents the CAPM (capital asset pricing model).
+The security market line graphically represents the CAPM (capital asset pricing model).
 Basically, it shows the expected returns of assets depending on the non-diversifiable risk (or systematic risk).
 The beta of the security (against the market) helps to determine the risk.

 There are three components of SML –